Habilitation: Portugal

 In the Portuguese legal system, there are two types of habilitation degree.
 The first is normally given to university professors and is named agregação or Decree of Law 239/2007 while the second is named habilitação (Decree of Law 124/99) and is used by doctoral researchers working in institutes outside universities.
 Legally, they are equivalent and are required for a professor (agregação) or a researcher (habilitação) to reach the top of their specific careers (full professor or coordinator researcher).
 Both degrees aim to evaluate if the candidate has achieved significant outputs in terms of scientific activity, including activities in postgraduation supervision.

 The process to obtain any of the degrees is very similar, with minor changes.
 Any PhD holder can submit a habilitation thesis to obtain the degree.
 For agregação, the thesis is composed by a detailed CV of the achievements obtained after concluding the PhD, a detailed report of an academic course taught at the university (or a proposed course to be taught), and the summary of a lesson to be given.
 For habilitação, the academic course report is replaced by a research proposal or a proposal for advanced PhD studies.

 After the candidate submits the habilitation thesis, a jury composed of five to nine full professors or coordinator researchers first evaluates the submitted documents; the majority needs to approve the candidate's request.
-If approved, the candidate then needs to defend their thesis in a two-day public defense.
-The public defense lasts for two hours each day.
-On the first day, the curriculum of the candidate is discussed (for both degrees) and in the case of agregação, the candidate also needs to present the academic course selected.
-On the second day, the candidate needs to present a lecture (agregação) or a proposal of a research project (habilitação).
+If approved, the candidate then needs to defend their thesis in a one-day public defense.
+The public defense lasts for two hours each half day.
+In the morning, the curriculum of the candidate is discussed (for both degrees) and in the case of agregação, the candidate also needs to present and discuss an academic course.
+In the afternoon, the candidate needs to present and discuss a lecture (agregação) or a proposal of a research project (habilitação).

+Other usage

+Current

+Besides the examples described above, habilitation qualifications also exist in: